Marcophy/secretariobot/README.md

 This tool uses a **GMAIL** account to communicate with a remote machine.
 The general idea is that the script periodically check the inbox of an specific gmail account.
 The subject of the emails are considered as commands for this script.

 This tool was developed as an alternative communication method with a remote machine.
 In this way, this script can be used for remotelly tracking other scripts by their log files and/or any other actions.
+I have developed this tool as an easy method to contact to the machines that I have in my lab without third-party apps and using little resources.

 ## Configuration options
 You can find the configuration options in the file **config.json**.
 From there, you can setup the response of the script.